Partners for Good

 The Ontario SCI Alliance is co-led by Spinal Cord Injury Ontario and the Ontario Neurotrauma Foundation (ONF).
 Together, 250 key provincial stakeholders and strategic partners of researchers, service providers, policy makers, funders and people with spinal cord injury address and resolve systemic barriers in Ontario.
 We have a clear vision and are getting things done.

-Ontario SCI Alliance Update, June 2018
+Ontario SCI Alliance Member Update, November 2018

 This report includes information on:

 Access to Mobility Devices in Ontario